Bernardo-MG/docs-maven-skin/src/site/markdown/highlight.md

 ## Overriding Initialization

-The library is loaded through the file js/initializeHighlight.js.
-This can't be changed, but the file may be overriden.
+The library is loaded through the initializeHighlight.js file, located at js/initializeHighlight.js in the site.
+This can't be changed, but Maven Site allows overriding files.

-To do this just add your own file at src/site/resources/js/initializeHighlight.js.
-This will replace the default file.
+To do this just add your own file at src/site/resources/js/initializeHighlight.js in your project.
+That is, add a new initializeHighlight.js for your Maven Site.
+This will replace the default file, as the project site resources will take the place of the default ones.

 [highlight]: https://highlightjs.org/